-- (2) The State Board of Education shall adopt rules articulating expectations for effective education programs for students in Department of Juvenile Justice programs, including, but not limited to, education programs in juvenile justice prevention, day treatment, residential, and detention programs.
-The rule shall establish policies and standards for education programs for students in Department of Juvenile Justice programs and shall include the following: - (g) Assessment procedures, which:
+- (a) The interagency collaborative process needed to ensure effective programs with measurable results. - (b) The responsibilities of the Department of Education, the Department of Juvenile Justice, CareerSource Florida, Inc., district school boards, and providers of education services to students in Department of Juvenile Justice programs. - (c) Academic expectations. - (d) Career expectations. - (e) Education transition planning and services. - (f) Service delivery options available to district school boards, including direct service and contracting. - (g) Assessment procedures that, which: - 1.
+For prevention, day treatment, and residential programs, include appropriate academic and career assessments administered at program entry and exit that are selected by the Department of Education in partnership with representatives from the Department of Juvenile Justice, district school boards, and education providers.
+Assessments must be completed within the first 10 school days after a student's entry into the program.

-- 1. For prevention and, day treatment, and residential programs, include appropriate academic and career assessments administered at program entry and exit that are selected by the Department of Education in partnership with representatives from the Department of Juvenile Justice, district school boards, and education providers.
-Assessments must be completed within the first 10 school days after a student's entry into the program. - 2.
-Provide for determination of the areas of academic need and strategies for appropriate intervention and instruction for each student in a detention facility within 5 school days after the student's entry into the program and administer a researchbased assessment that will assist the student in determining his or her educational and career options and goals within 22 school days after the student's entry into the program.
+2. provide for determination of the areas of academic need and strategies for appropriate intervention and instruction for each student in a detention facility within 5 school days after the student's entry into the program and administer a research-based assessment that will assist the student in determining his or her educational and career options and goals within 22 school days after the student's entry into the program.